 - Write and import test data.
 This method has low efficiency and is inapplicable to scenarios where a large amount of test data is required.

 - Maintain existing scripts.
 This method incurs high costs.
 Scripts must be modified for different tests.
 In addition, the data generated by using this method is not discrete enough.

 - Export data from an online environment and write the data to an offline environment.
 This method is not secure and may cause data leak.

 The preceding methods are insufficient to meet the requirements of the actual development process in which test data is frequently required.
 This process requires high data security and controllable data discreteness.
 It also requires high efficiency to save time and complete more constructive work.
 To this end, DMS provides the Test Data Generate feature to help you generate test data with ease.

-- You can use the Test Data Generate feature to generate test data for one table at a time.
-To generate test data for multiple tables, you must use this feature multiple times.
+- You can use this feature to generate test data for one table at a time.
+To generate test data for multiple tables, use this feature multiple times.

 - One million rows of data with four fields can be generated in about 60 seconds.